|

 in pre-litigation conduct.
 So, one should seek opinion

 counsel before litigation is commenced.
-In the Seagate case, opinion
+In the Seagate case (rev'd on other grounds), opinion

 counsel provided an opinion after litigation was commenced and the court